-To celebrate International Compost Awareness Week, Council is giving away one compost bin or worm farm per day!
-Click on the link to find out more.
-Starts 5 May.
+2 May 2020 to 8 May 2021 is International Compost Awareness Week.
+To celebrate, Council is giving away one compost bin or worm farm per day!

 Composting and worm farming is a natural way to reduce your waste.
 These processes use earth worms and other mirco organisms to break down food waste.
 The process creates a nutrient rich product, either compost or worm castings, that can be used to improve soil quality and helps to avoid the use of chemical fertilizers in your garden.